UAE Pro League

-The UAE Pro League (دوري المحترفين الإماراتي), known for sponsorship reasons as the ADNOC Pro League, is the top professional football league in the United Arab Emirates (UAE).
+The UAE Pro League (دوري المحترفين الإماراتي), also known as the ADNOC Pro League for sponsorship reasons, is a professional association football league in the United Arab Emirates (UAE) and the highest level of the Emirati football league system.

 The first team to win the title was Al Orouba (Sharjah), whilst Al Ain has the record with 14 league titles to their name.
-Fourteen clubs compete in the League that operates on a system of promotion and relegation with the First Division League.
+Fourteen clubs compete in the league that operates on a system of promotion and relegation with the First Division League.

 The League was founded in 1973 as the UAE Football League.
 The first 1973–74 season was a "trial" championship but was declared official by the UAE FA in 2001.
-In February 2007, the Pro League Committee was formed, and became the organising body of the League.
+In February 2007, the Pro League Committee was formed, and became the organising body of the league.

 Name change

 Starting from the 2006–07 season the name was changed from UAE League to Etisalat League.
 And since the 2013–14 season, the name was changed from Etisalat Pro League to Arabian Gulf League, which was named after the Arabian Gulf as per the chairman of Pro League Committee.
 However, the name change has been viewed as a revival of the Persian Gulf naming dispute with Iran accusing the United Arab Emirates of bigotry, and the Iranian Football Federation barring the transfer of Javad Nekounam to a UAE club.
 After about four months of the name change a 70 million AED one-year renewable partnership deal was announced with Arabian Gulf Development to be named Official Title Partner.
-On the 8th of August, the Pro League signed a new partnership deal with ADNOC worth 80 million AED, from the start of the 2021–22 season, the league was renamed to the UAE's ADNOC Pro League.
+On 8 August, the Pro League signed a new partnership deal with ADNOC worth 80 million AED, from the start of the 2021–22 season, the league was renamed to the UAE's ADNOC Pro League.